 HOME > Collaborative Research

-NIFS collaboration research activities are always reviewed and improved so as to be compatible with the latest trends of research by changing the categories of collaboration.
-In FY2011, the categories were revised, and a new category wasintroduced.
-The figures to the right above show the number of accepted ollaboration subjects in each category after the revision, which indicates a year by year increase.
+NIFS collaboration research activities are constantly reviewed and improved so as to be compatible with the latest research trends by changing the categories of collaboration.
+In FY2011, the categories were revised, and a new category was introduced.
+The figures to the right above show the number of accepted collaboration subjects in each category after the revision in FY2011, which indicates a year by year increase.

 Bilateral Collaboration Research

 At present, five research centers are participating in the program.
-They are: the Plasma Research Center at the University of Tsukuba, the Laboratory for Complex Energy Processes at Kyoto University, the Institute of Laser Engineering at Osaka University, the Advanced Fusion Research Center at Kyushu University, and the Hydrogen Isotope Research Center, Organization for Promotion of Research, at the University of Toyama.
+These are the Plasma Research Center at the University of Tsukuba, the Laboratory for Complex Energy Processes at Kyoto University, the Institute of Laser Engineering at Osaka University, the Advanced Fusion Research Center at Kyushu University, and the Hydrogen Isotope Research Center, Organization for Promotion of Research, at the University of Toyama.

 LHD Project Collaboration Research

-Since the opinions and recommendations from the nuclear fusion research community are important, it is a significant feature of this system that the Nuclear Fusion Network, which is composed of university researchers, is committed to the selection of research proposals.
-Multi-year proposals are available in this system.
-In some cases, NIFS offers the collaborators the specific research category for submitting an application to the category.
+Because the opinions and recommendations from the fusion research community are important, it is a significant feature of this system that the Fusion Network, which is composed of university researchers, is committed to the selection of research proposals.
+Multi-year proposals are possible in this system.
+In some cases, NIFS offers the collaborators the specific research category for submitting an application to that category.

 General Collaboration Research

-General Collaboration Research is a system for the collaborators to carry out their research by using the facilities or resources of NIFS, including experimental devices, diagnostics, the supercomputer, databases, and others.
-Because nuclear fusion includes a wide research area in physics and technology, from fundamental research to application, the system has a variety of categories.
+General Collaboration Research is a system for the collaborators to carry out their research by using the facilities or resources of NIFS, including experimental devices, diagnostics, the supercomputer, databases, and other research tools.
+Because fusion includes a wide research area in physics and technology, from fundamental research to application, the system has a variety of categories.

 In this collaboration, the collaborators come to NIFS and carry out research at NIFS.
 However, if it is necessary, NIFS staff can go to the university of a collaborator to perform joint research there.
 Furthermore, in the "network-type collaboration" category, the collaborators may conduct experiments at other universities involved in a particular project.

-Many exploratory research proposals are adopted in the General Collaboration Research, and since a graduate student can be a collaborator, it is useful for training young researchers.
+Many exploratory research proposals are adopted in the General Collaboration Research, and because a graduate student can be a collaborator, it is useful for training young researchers.